Blackshine99/First/README.md

 # MSTC-Data-Science-Practice-tasks

+This repo comprises of 2 types of tasks:

-Udemy - 'Python for Data Science and Machine Learning Bootcamp' solutions Other practice assignments based on Python libraries
+1. Udemy - 'Python for Data Science and Machine Learning Bootcamp' solutions along with other practice assignments based on Python libraries
+2. ML project-assignments using datasets from Kaggle